braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/reporting/reports_overview.md

 More questions you can answer with this report:

-- How are all of my “win-back” messages performing?
+- How are all of my "win-back" messages performing?
 - What is my aggregate delivery rate for my email campaigns?
 - How did all of my Braze campaigns do for June?
 For 2021 to date?
 - What trends do I see with multivariate testing?